 The above state fees for ALL Alarm Registrations are for 1 year.
 Renewal notics are mailed to permit holders 30 days prior to the permit expiration date.

 Alarm permits are issued by the San Antonio Police Department Alarms Investigations Office.

-- Download a Permit Form from the Downloadable Forms page.
-After completing the form, please enclose a check and mail to the Alarms Investigations Office,315 South Santa Rosa, SA, TX 78207.
+Download a permit form from the Downloadable Forms page.
+After completing the form, please enclose a check and mail to the Alarms Investigations Office,315 South Santa Rosa, San Antonio, TX 78207.
 (You MUST enclose the fee with the application.)

 You may telephone or write to the Alarms Office (see contact section at bottom of this page) and request a permit application form, which can be mailed back to you.
 Mail the completed form AND fee to the Alarms Investigations Office.
 After application and fee have been processed, an Alarm Permit with your permit number will be mailed to you.
 (Fee MUST be included with the application form.)

 You may come to the Police Department Alarms Investigations Office (see contact section at bottom of this page) between the hours of 9:00 a.m. and 4:00 p.m., Monday through Friday (excluding holidays).

 ALL alarm fees must be paid before a permit will be issued/renewed.
 It is a violation of City Ordinance to operate an alarm system without a current and valid alarm permit.
 The residence or business owner shall be charged an Un-permitted Alarm Fee of $75 at a residential alarm site for each false alarm, and an Un-Permitted Alarm Fee of $125 at a commercial alarm site for each false alarm call where the residence or business does not have a valid alarm permit.
 In addition, noncompliance could result in a fine of not less than $300 and up to $500, for each separate offense may be assessed.